laermannjan/advent-of-code/README.md

 Solution files should:
 1. Accept input via stdin
 2. Print the answer as the last line of stderr (to be able to use prints for debugging and run the files with `> /dev/null` to skip those)
-3. Be executable from any directory (see "Solution Independence" below)

 ## Usage